Hosting Glossary

 Latency

 The time delay between a user request and the server response, often called ping time or response time.
+Latency is measured in milliseconds and affects how

 Lazy Loading